karelia/MockServer/Documentation/Design-template.md

 Setting Up Responder Responses
 ------------------------------

-The current unit test examples set up the table of responder patterns and commands in code.
+Some of the unit test examples set up the table of responder patterns and commands in code.
+Others use the <KMSResponseCollection> class to load the responses from a JSON file.

-In theory, there's no reason why this table couldn't be loaded from a data file instead, and for complex examples this may well be preferrable.

-The only complication with this is that server protocols are often very sensitive to things like the exact format of end of line separators - expecting CR/LF pairs for example.
+JSON is chose here in preference to the plist format, as it allows the embedding of \r and \n.
+Server protocols are often very sensitive to things like the exact format of end of line separators - expecting CR/LF pairs for example - so being able to embed explicit line feeds and carriage returns is helpful.

-If you load in the patterns and responses from a file, you need to ensure that the loading mechanism deals with this adequately and doesn't end up processing away some of these separators.
+The format of the JSON files is illustrated by this example:

+    {
+        "sets":
+        {
+            "default": {
+                "responses": [ "initial", "response1", "response2" ],
+            },

+            "bad pass": {
+                "responses": [ "initial", "response1", "response3" ],
+            },

+        },

+        "responses":
+        {
+            "initial" : {
+                "pattern" : "«initial»",
+                "commands" : [
+                              "220 $address FTP server ($server) ready.\r\n"
+                              ]
+            },

+            "response1" : {
+                "pattern" : "USER (\\w+)",
+                "commands" : [
+                              "331 User $1 accepted, provide password.\r\n"
+                              ],
+                "comment" : "Response to a USER command, indicating that the user has been accepted."

+            },

+            "response2" : {
+                "pattern" : "PASS (\\w+)",
+                "commands" : [
+                              "230 User user logged in.\r\n"
+                              ],
+                "comment" : "Response to a PASS command, indicating that the user/pass combination was ok."
+            },

+            "response3" : {
+                "pattern" : "PASS (\\w+)",
+                "commands" : [
+                              "530 Login incorrect.\r\n"
+                              ],
+                "comment" : "Response to a PASS command, indicating that the user/pass combination was bad."
+            }
+    }

+In this case we give responses for the USER/PASS handshake for an ftp server.

+We define two "sets".
+The default one gives the response that you'd expect if the USER/PASS values were correct.
+The "bad pass" one gives the response you'd expect if the given credentials were incorrect.

+There are currently two special values that can be used in the responses.

+The pattern: "«initial»" is used to define a response that will always be sent immediately when the connection starts.

+A response of "«close»" is not sent back to the client.
+Instead it is interpreted as an instruction to close the connection.